Skip to main content

 Labor Trafficking

 Celia entered the United States from the Philippines.
 Desperate for work to support her three children after her husband suffered a stroke, Celia had been recruited by an organization in Manila that represented itself as an employment agency for catering and hospitality jobs in the United States.
-When she first arrived in the United States, she owed the recruiter $3,000 for an H-2B visa, airfare, and interest for a loan that had been suggested by the recruiter.
+When she first arrived in the United States, she owed the recruiter $3,000 for an H-2B visa (a program that grants sponsors to bring foreign workers into the United States), airfare, and interest for a loan that had been suggested by the recruiter.

 Although her contract stated she would work 40 hours per week for $8.50 per hour, Celia was never paid that much per hour and was never given that number of hours.
 Her work visa was specific to her contract with a certain hotel, and she was unable to secure additional hours elsewhere to make ends meet.
 Her rent, which was an inflated amount, and her bus fare were deducted from her paycheck, leaving her about $50 per week to repay her loan, buy food, and send money home to the Philippines to support her children.